BitEscrow/escrow-sdk/README.md

 There is no specification placed on how to communicate the proposal between parties.
 There are many great protocols available, so feel free to use your favorite one!

 > Note: The escrow server does not take part in negotiations.
-While BitEscrow may offer these services, the protocol is designed so that members and third-parties can negotiate freely, without the agent being involved.
+While BitEscrow may offer these services, the protocol is designed so that members and third-parties can negotiate freely, without the server being involved.

 ### Funding